Ronan-EruiniBennett/GymLogbookAnalytics/README.md

 - Prefill or duplicate values from the previous set
 - Display last week’s weights alongside each exercise
 - Save and suggest exercises from previous sessions
-- Selecting a saved workout according to User
+- Allow users to select and reuse saved workouts
 - Add support for assisted bodyweight exercises, including band-assisted options
 - Add body weight metric